 Planning for materials

 Use inert materials whenever you can in a museum.
-This may come with the extra cost of paying more for storage and display, but it helps to conserve your items.
+This may involve additional storage and display costs, but helps to conserve your objects.

-If you are working to a limited budget, replace the unsafe materials gradually when you can afford it.
+If you’re working with a limited budget, replace the unsafe materials gradually when you can afford to.
 Start with materials near the most vulnerable items first.
-If you are in any doubt about using a material, get a small sample tested before placing it in your museum.
+If you’re in any doubt about using a material, get a small sample tested before placing it in your museum.

 How museum objects react

-Cheap, acidic mountboard can discolour and deteriorate the majority of paper products, including:
+Cheap, acidic mountboard can discolour and deteriorate most paper products, including:

 Adhesive tape will eventually come loose from paper and leave behind persistent yellow stains.
 Some watercolour pigments are sensitive to acidic vapours.

-Photos, slides, prints and negatives are all affected by the vapours and plasticisers used in polyvinyl chloride (PVC) and other plastic.
-The metal plates on daguerrotypes are tarnished by sulphur gases.
-Paper prints can oxidise in gaseous pollutants, resulting in a bluish metallic sheen called 'silver mirroring'.
+Photos, slides, prints, and negatives are all affected by the vapours and plasticisers used in polyvinyl chloride (PVC) and other plastic.
+The metal plates on daguerreotypes are tarnished by sulphur gases.
+Paper prints can oxidise in gaseous pollutants, resulting in a bluish metallic sheen called ‘silver mirroring’.

-Textiles deteriorate more rapidly when they are in contact with acid-releasing materials such as cheap mount board and acidic cardboard rollers.
-Fabrics used for display can damage historic textiles, as they have often been treated with dyes and fire-retardant materials that can cause fading.
+Textiles deteriorate more rapidly when they’re in contact with acid-releasing materials such as cheap mount board and acidic cardboard rollers.
+Fabrics used for display can damage historic textiles, as they’ve often been treated with dyes and fire-retardant materials that can cause fading.

 Look out for pins and tacks used in framing, as they can rust when in contact with the natural moisture in fabrics and consequently damage the object.